Is TikTok safe? Risks you should be aware of

 Phishing scams

-In a phishing scam, a criminal will try to gain access to sensitive information by posing as a legitimate source.
-On the TikTok app, a scammer might try to phish information by directly messaging a user and asking for details like login credentials or credit card info.
-TikTok users might even encounter comments or posts that urge them to click on a specific link, which can kick-start a phishing scam.
+In a phishing scam, a criminal tries to gain access to sensitive information by posing as a legitimate source.
+On TikTok, a phishing scammer might try to get information by directly messaging a user and asking for details like login credentials or credit card info.
+TikTok users might even encounter comments or posts that urge them to click a specific link, which can trigger malware or lead to a dangerous website.

 Bad actors, hackers, and criminals can use TikTok to commit various social media scams, but users can use cybersecurity tips to boost their safety on the app.